gcftaskforce/kdb-site/README.md

 - **BASE_URI** Used as the base for building internal hrefs (```http://localhost:8080/```)
 - **SOURCE_DATA_HOSTNAME** This references the API (```http://localhost:3001``` if a local version of the API is running, otherwise use the live API)
 - **SOURCE_DATA_PATHNAME** This is the API base route name (json)
+- **CLIENT_API_ENDPOINT** This is passed to the browser bundle via webpack plugin.
+It is the URI used by the CMS to interact with the API
 - **SITE_VERSION** *optional*
 - **CMS_VERSION** *optional*
 - **CMS_AUTHENTICATION_ROUTE** The site route name for authenticating users